JMantis0/password-generator/README.md

 * Added variable initialization set to hold booleans variables (representing which types of characters to include in password) and password length (`length`, `lowercase`, `uppercase`, `numeric`, and `special`).

 * Created functions to gather desired criteria from user `confirmUppercase()`, `confirmLowercase()`, `confirmNumeric()`, `confirmSpecial()`.

+4) 4/9/2020

+* Created function `selectCharacters()` which calls critera-gathering functions for character types and utilizes an if/then within a while-loop to ensure the user includes at least one character type.

+* Updated comments throughtout script.js